hanlife02/slides-pkuhub-typst/main.typ

     == I am *Ethan* 🌻

-    === a sophomore student in the College of Engineering
+    === a third-year student in the College of Engineering

     #v(1em)